|Teaching method||Contact hours|

 The Academic Consultancy Training course is a 9 ECTS course which starts each period (except period 4) of the year.
 Period 3 and 4 is a combined period (the two weeks of the re-exams between period 3 and 4 are not scheduled for ACT).
 ACT is an eight week course scheduled in the mornings of weeks 1-3 and week 8 (the last week), and full time during weeks 4-7.

-In the ACT course, teams of 5 to 7 students are assigned to execute an inter-disciplinary driven consultancy project for an external commissioner (for example governmental, private and civil society organizations).
-These consultancy teams are composed on the basis of required disciplinary mix for the execution of the project and the interests students have expressed in an application letter.
-In their application letter students indicate what their disciplinary knowledge will add to the execution of the project.
+In the ACT course, teams of 5 to 7 students are assigned to execute a transdisciplinary-oriented academic consultancy project for an external commissioner (for example governmental, private and civil society organizations).
+These teams are composed on the basis of required disciplinary mix for the execution of the project and the preferences expressed by students.
+Through an application letter students indicate what their disciplinary knowledge will add to the execution of the project.
 Each team has an assigned process coach and a content coach/academic advisor relevant to the project.

 The multidisciplinary and preferably multicultural team will carry out a design type project for their commissioner.
 This might be the design of new technologies, policy papers, business strategies, regional development arrangements, communication plans or draft research plans for integrated research programmes.
-Crucial is that teams reach an interdisciplinary synthesis of the compiled information in consultation with the commissioner, and translate this into an advice on future actions for their commissioner.
+Crucial is that teams bring together academic insights and practical knowledge, reach a synthesis of the compiled information in consultation with the commissioner, and translate this into an advice on future actions for their commissioner.

-The ACT course is scheduled in such a way that you can combine the course with MOS modules.
-Be aware there are different versions of ACT like Entrepreneurial ACT (E-ACT) and Sustainability Transitions ACT (S-ACT).
+The ACT course is scheduled in such a way that students can combine the course with MOS modules.
+Note that there are different versions of ACT like Entrepreneurial ACT (E-ACT) and Sustainability Transitions ACT (S-ACT).
 Those versions are offered only in some of the periods throughout the year.
-More information about those different versions of ACT, as well as about registration to the ACT course and practicalities can be found on the ACT course website (https://actregistration.wur.nl/).
+More information about those different versions of ACT and the periods in which they are offered, as well as other information about registration to the ACT course and practicalities can be found on the ACT course website.
+That is: https://actregistration.wur.nl/ .
 Via this ACT course website students have to pre-register no later than roughly one period in advance and for period 1 this implies in May the preceding study year.
 Exact closing dates for registration can be found on the homepage of the ACT course website.
-This pre-registration and the keywords you enter there describing your expertise, are used to search for meaningful ACT projects.
+This pre-registration and the keywords students enter there describing their expertise, are used to search for meaningful ACT projects.
 Please note that it is not possible to register for this course via SSC.
-After you have applied and been assigned to a team the course coordinator will take care of the registration of the participants at SSC, this is generally done in week 1 of a period.
+After students have applied and been assigned to a team the course coordinator will take care of the registration of the participants at SSC.
+This is generally done half a week before the period starts.

 After successful completion of this course students are expected to be able to:

-- determine, and adjust when and if necessary, with a team and in interaction with a commissioner, the goals of a project and formulate tasks and a project plan on the basis of their disciplinary knowledge and general academic skills and attitude;
+- define, and adjust when and if necessary, with a team and in interaction with a commissioner, the goal of their transdisciplinary-oriented project and a project proposal plan, including research questions, methods of analysis, expected outputs, budget, project planning and management;

 - discuss and defend their viewpoints and conclusions in a professional and academically correct way;